 “A cat scratching the neck may have a flea allergy as well as a food allergy, or a cat licking its belly may have a flea allergy, food allergy or atopic dermatitis.
 To make things even more complicated, in cats there are some clinical manifestations of allergy that may be due to other causes.
 For example, a “bald belly” may be due to flea allergy or to psychogenic causes, and a linear granuloma may be associated with a food allergy or may be hereditary or idiopathic.”

 That is all to say that, as tricky as cat skin allergies are to deal with, they’re even trickier to pinpoint.

 Identifying the Signs and Symptoms

+Keeping an out for clinical signs of an allergic reaction can help you determine and deal with a cat allergy.
 Due to the trickiness behind feline cat allergies, the best way to see whether a cat has a skin allergy is through the process of elimination.

 - Self-inflicted alopecia, or hair loss.

 - Eosinophilic plaque, or itchy, round, sometimes oozing, ulcerated plaques found on the thighs or abdomen.